intento/intento-api/providers.md

 A provider supports training models (only on their side for now) and passing them as a `custom_model` parameter when requesting a job.

-### `delegated_credentials`

-Intento supports connecting your accounts of Google Cloud Advanced Translation API and Google AutoML providers.
-See more details in the [Connected Accounts section](./delegated_credentials.md).
-The fastest way to set up Google Cloud Advanced Translation API and Google AutoML with Intento is our [Connected accounts Manager](https://console.inten.to/credentials).

 ### `integrated`

 Intento can route requests to a provider.